Bitspark is a bankless money transfer company that helps you convert cash to cryptocurrency, globally.

 Trusted stablecoins are backed up the same value in fiat currency, held in reserves by the token supplier.
 For example, a company could issue one 1 crypto dollar in exchange for 1 US dollar.
 Although you’d own that crypto dollar and would be free to transfer that dollar to someone else, the value of that coin always relies on the issuing company.
 You would need to trust the company to be good for the money, if ever you or someone else would want to revert your crypto dollar back to fiat.

 Since stablecoins are designed to be stable, unlike bitcoin and altcoins they are not bought into as an investment.
-However, as some exchanges don’t offer the option of obtaining crypto with fiat, stablecoins can be used as a means to purchase crypto, or if for some reason you would want to move out of a certain currency for a while, stablecoins can be a good option to keep your funds relatively safe.
+However, as some exchanges don’t offer the option of obtaining crypto with the local currency, stablecoins can be used as a means to purchase crypto, or if for some reason you would want to move out of a certain currency for a while, stablecoins can be a good option to keep your funds relatively safe.

 However, the utility of stablecoins is especially apparent in the context of cross-border money transfers.
 While bitcoin or altcoins could potentially meet the needs of cross-border money transfers such as remittances or international payments, apart from issues with volatility this would only work in countries where there is enough local fiat liquidity.